Table of Contents

 When you are looking to buy a property in Germany, it is important to calculate how much you can afford to borrow.
 With our mortgage calculator, you can easily see how much your monthly payments would be and how much interest you would pay over the course of the loan.

 How the home loan calculator works

-To calculate your monthly payments, enter the loan amount, loan term, and interest rate into the calculator.
+To calculate your monthly payments, enter the mortgage amount, monthly repayment, and interest rate into the calculator.
 The calculator will then give you an estimate of the monthly payments and total interest payable.

 The mortgage calculator is a great tool to help you budget for your new home purchase.
 It can also help you compare different loan options to find the best one for you.

-Does a house loan calculator guarantee that you’d receive a mortgage?
+Does a mortgage calculator guarantee that you’d receive a mortgage?

 Requirements to Apply for German Mortage